 Cost is, of course, a factor.
-The average annual wage of a sales representative ranges from around $60,000 to north of $100,000, depending on the sector, with tech sales often landing closer to the higher end.
+The average salary for people working in the sales sector is just north of $100,000, depending on the sector, with tech sales often landing closer to the higher end.
 So the ability to supplement lead generation without taking on more salaried employees can sometimes look appealing.

-Time is a point of consideration too.
+Time is also a point of consideration.
 Too much research, outreach, coordination and scheduling can leave reps feeling like they’re spending more time on administrative upkeep than actually closing deals.

 Lead Generation Companies to Know